-Darfur Is Dying is a 2006 "narrative based simulation" designed as an entry by a group of students in the Darfur Digital Activist Contest of mtvU, which it won.
-The game allows the player to take on the roles of a Sudanese family living in Darfur, as well as managing the village in which said family lives.
-The game's ultimate goal is to ensure that the village camp survives 7days, while enduring attacks from Janjaweed militia.
+This Adobe Flash game allows the player to take on the roles of a Sudanese family living in Darfur, as well as managing the camp in which said family lives.
+The game's ultimate goal is to ensure that the village camp survives 7 days, while enduring attacks from Janjaweed militia.
 It was well received, with a good deal of coverage in international media.

 This work provides examples of:

-- Kid Hero (Only two of the five villagers you can control are adults, excluding the camp manager.)
+- Kid Hero: The majority of the playable characters, as only two of the five are adults, excluding the camp manager.